the skillseed difference

 These are foundational modules to introduce the concepts and frameworks that we will be sharing.
 We strongly recommend them as equipping modules for students’ service learning projects, corporate CSR projects, or as refreshers for staff and teachers working in the service learning or social impact field.

-Social-emotional skills are fundamental to effective leadership and to building sustainable relationships.
-In this module, participants will learn and practise fundamental social-emotional skills such as:
+Emotional Awareness is fundamental to effective leadership, and to building sustainable relationships.
+In this module, participants will learn and practise fundamental skills for developing Emotional Awareness.
+These include:

 2 hours - Theory and hands-on team activities